If you’re unsure about the safety of taking other medications while taking pregabalin or after you’ve stopped taking it, talk to your doctor.

 Do not stop taking pregabalin abruptly without the help of a medical professional because you may experience withdrawal symptoms.
 These may include headaches, upset stomach or nausea, diarrhea, trouble sleeping, increased sweating, and anxiety.

-Lyrica is listed as a schedule V controlled substance under the Controlled Substance Act (CSA).
-This means that pregabalin is a drug that may be distributed or dispensed only for a medical purpose.
+Lyrica is listed as a Schedule V controlled substance under the Controlled Substance Act (CSA).
+This means that pregabalin is a drug that may be distributed or dispensed only for medical purpose.
 Pregabalin can only be legally prescribed by a qualified doctor who has determined this medication to be the best to treat your condition.

 Due to the opioid crisis, many people are turning to anticonvulsants as a means of relieving pain.
 As a result, it’s been recently reported that many are misusing the prescriptions for the euphoric effect.

 If you feel you or a loved one is misusing pregabalin, don’t wait to get help.
 Call 24/7 to our toll-free hotline at 352-771-2700 to learn more about the road to recovery.
 We can help you overcome your addiction today.